Chicago man arrested for sex assault of Oak Brook Hyatt House employee: police

 Authorities were called shortly before noon to Hyatt House at 210 W. 22nd St. for a reported aggravated criminal sex assault, Oak Brook police said in a statement.

+"As soon as I cracked open the door they were like, 'OK sir, you need to move out the way.
+We need to come into the room,'" Muhammad said.

+"They had, like, big rifles and pistols, like, drawn and people know when the guns are drawn they want to use them, so just makes you uncomfortable," said Morgan.

-Officers were told that the suspect may still be armed and in the area, police said.
+When the assault was reported, officers were told the suspect may still be armed and in the area, police said.
 Officers made an "extensive" room-by-room search for the suspect, who was a 38-year-old man believed to be a relative of a hotel guest, but no one was found.

 The victim, a 20-year-old hotel employee, was taken to Elmhurst Hospital for treatment, police said.